MILANPLAY/SQL-x-Pscp/README.md

 # SQL-x-Pscp
-Here's a detailed README for your GitHub repository, covering the setup and usage instructions for the PHP script managing player information:

----

 # **Player Information Management API**

 This PHP-based API allows for managing player information in a MySQL database.
 It supports CRUD operations (Create, Read, Update) for fields such as player name, level, credits, banned status, mute status, rank, and more.